andreacalderonvv/cse15l-lab-reports/Lab Report 2.md

 In this screenshot, first the main method was called in order to get a port number.
 After handleRequest is called.
 If /add-message is used in the URL, then the message in the query gets appended and is shown on the site.
 In the main method, the only relevant agrument is `String [] args` which ends up being the which port number is used.
 For `handleRequest`a `URI url` argument is taken in.
 From that arugment parts of it are taken and analzyed.
-For example the path and then the query, in order to display the prper message on the server.
-In this screenshot, the values of `message`, a field meant to keep the strings on the server, are "test."
+For example the path and then the query, in order to display the proper message on the server.
+In this screenshot, the values of `message`, a field meant to keep the strings on the server, are "test." `message` gets updated everytime /add-message is used.
 For the main method, args only contains the port number 4000.

 Screenshot 2:

 ![Image](PART1p3)

-In this screenshot,
+In this screenshot, the main method is again called for the port number.
+The port number is taken in from the agrument `String [] args`.`handleRequest` is called too.
+It takes in the argument `URI url`.
+When /add-message is used in the URL a message gets appended.
+In this picture it was used three times for "hi", "hello", and "YASSSSS."
+In this program, the field `message` gets updated each time /add-message is used. `message` went from

+"hi"

+to then;

+"hi

+hello"

+and finally

+"hi

+hello

+YASSSSS"

 Part 2: